Knowing when to split in blackjack is one of the least understood parts of the game, even among experienced players.

 If you want to know exactly when to split or not to split in every possible scenario, a basic blackjack strategy chart is the place to go.

-As we’ve already covered, splitting Aces and Eights are almost always good moves.
+As we’ve already covered, splitting Aces and Eights is almost always a good play.
 But as you can see from this strategy chart for an 8 Deck S17 game, there are many more opportunities to split.

 No, the dealer plays to a very limited set of playing rules.
 Depending on the value of their hand, they can only hit or stand.
 The dealer can never double or split, so when they deal themselves 9-9 or 10-10, they will stand.
 For all other pairs, they will hit.